zitunstu24/GeneExpressionProfiling/README.md

 We are ready to go

-Then run scripts in commandline with Rscript (e.g Rscript 1_DEGs.R)
+Then run scripts in terminal with Rscript (e.g Rscript 1_DEGs.R)

 # Features